 Managers backed Lean.
 At least one championed it, probably several.
 Most will have been educated in it and all will have had to give lip-service to it even if they didn’t fully back it.

 And, their people have been educated, and become believers.
 And been trained.
 And the message is, “Lean is good, if we do Lean the results will be great”.
-And because it seems to make so much sense — it really does, doesn’t it?
-How can you argue against eliminating waste, for heaven’s sake? — and they read about Lean in the newspapers and in trade publications and on the ‘Net, and everyone says Lean is good, Lean is great … they TRUST.
+And because it seems to make so much sense – it really does, doesn’t it?
+How can you argue against eliminating waste, for heaven’s sake? — and Lean “talk” is everywhere, and everyone says Lean is good, Lean is great … they TRUST.

 And they LEARN.
 And they DO.